Barbados Tax Calculator (2026)

 Assumptions

-- · National Insurance contributions are capped at monthly insurable earnings of BBD 5,280, totaling BBD 63,360 annually.
+- · National Insurance contributions capped at insurable earnings of BBD 5,280 per month (BBD 63,360 per year).

 Frequently asked questions

-Barbados has a two-bracket income tax system: 12.5% on the first BBD 50,000 of income and 28.5% on earnings above that threshold.
-You'll also get a personal allowance of BBD 25,000, which means you only pay tax on income above that amount, provided you're resident and domiciled in Barbados.
+Barbados has two income tax brackets.
+The first 50,000 BBD of your income is taxed at 12.5%, and any income above that is taxed at 28.5%.
+You also get a personal allowance of 25,000 BBD, which means you only pay tax on income above that threshold.

 Other tax calculators